kaishin/redalemeden.com/content/posts/2022-09-05-stable-diffusion-a-quick-tour/index.md

 ## How to Get Started

 Being an open-source model, it took only a couple of weeks for a barrage of wrappers, forks, GUIs, and CLIs to emerge.
-Unfortunately, the tooling can still be arcane to most people, even non-ML developers.
+Unfortunately, the tooling can still be arcane to most people, even developers not familiar with machine learning.
 There is a non-trivial amount of fiddling with python environments and other dependencies to get the intended results.

 The most straightforward way to take SD for a spin is via the official [DreamStudio](https://beta.dreamstudio.ai/dream) web-based interface.
 You get 200 credits when you create a new account, where each credit corresponds to one 512px by 512px image.
 Another option is via the [official Discord server](https://discord.gg/stablediffusion) which features a bot command that parses prompts and displays the generated images directly in the channel.